zzhangjii/learning-library/workshops/docker/jumpstart/DockerJS.md

   ![](images/000JumpStart/JS20.PNG)

-The output above shows the Creation Date, container status, The process ID (`2351`) on the HOST operating system, the path location on the HOST where container specific information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`).
+The output above shows the Creation Date, container status, The process ID (`2390`) on the HOST operating system, the path location on the HOST where container specific information is stored (`/var/lib/docker/...`), the type of storage overlay that Docker is using on the HOST opearating system (In this case, `overlay2`).

-- Take the PID (Process ID) of the `restclient` container and see what is running on the HOST (In this example the process ID is 2390.
-Substitute your <PID> in its place).
+- Take the PID (Process ID) of the `restclient` container and see what is running on the HOST (**In this example the process ID is 2390.
+Substitute your process ID <PID> in its place**).

 - **Type** the following: